no-src/gofs/README.md

 the file size, it is required.
 The checkpoint offset set by the `checkpoint_count` is always more than `chunk_size`, unless the file size is less than or equal to `chunk_size`, then the `checkpoint_count` will be zero, so it is optional.

+By default, if the file size and file modification time of the source file is equal to the destination file, then ignore the current file transfer.
+You can use the `force_checksum` flag to force enable the checksum to compare whether the file is equal or not.

 ```bash
 $ gofs -source=./source -dest=./dest
 ```